GlitcherOG/PSVita-Unity-Utilities/README.md

 To use the project you are required to:
 - Set the Scripting Runtime Version .NET 4.x Equivalent
-- (Unity 2018)Add Editor Corutines from the package manager
 - Switch To PSVita in the build settings and make sure its set to PC Hosted
 - To improve chances of FTP transfering going through in vita settings and in power save settings set standby mode to 10-30 mins and turn off use Wifi in power save mode

-Note: These tools were made for use with listed versions but my work on others
+Note: These tools were made for use with Unity 2018.2.19f1 but may work on older versions

 ## Installation
-Just import the Unity Package into the Project or download the git and add approparte versions the editor folder and mcs.rsp to the asset folder of your project
+Just import the Unity Package into the Project or download the git and add the editor folder and mcs.rsp to the asset folder of your project
 ## Authors
 - [GlitcherOG](https://github.com/GlitcherOG)
 - [Jody3D](https://github.com/Jordy3D)